optimizely/nuclear-js/README.md

 #### KeyPaths

 KeyPaths are a pointer to some piece of your application state.
-They can be represented a `String` or `Array`
+They can be represented as a `String` or `Array`

 `'items'` Is a valid keypath that would lookup the items section of your app state, analagous to `state['items']` in javascript.

 `'foo.bar'` and `['foo', 'bar']` would be equivalent keypaths.
-Tip: Use array keypaths when needing a dynamic keypath or need to reference an numerical key.
+Tip: Use array keypaths when you need a dynamic keypath or a reference to a numerical key.

 #### Getters